hammerspace-solutions/Terraform-AWS/README.md

 ## Securely Accessing Instances

-For production or security-conscious environments, allowing SSH access from the entire internet (`0.0.0.0/0`) is not recommended.
-The best practice is to limit access to a controlled entry point.
+For production or security-conscious environments, allowing ingress traffic from the entire internet (`0.0.0.0/0`) is not recommended.
+This project defaults to a more secure model.
+Ingress traffic is only allowed from two sources:
+1. The CIDR block of the VPC itself, allowing all instances within the deployment to communicate with each other.
+2. Any additional CIDR blocks you specify in the `allowed_source_cidr_blocks` variable, which is ideal for corporate VPNs or management networks.

-### Option 1: Bastion Host (Recommended)
+### Option 1: Bastion Host (Recommended for Production)

 A Bastion Host (or "jump box") is a single, hardened EC2 instance that lives in a public subnet and is the only instance that accepts connections from the internet (or a corporate VPN).
 Users first SSH into the bastion host, and from there, they can "jump" to other instances in private subnets using their private IP addresses.